 Adults 50 years of age and older are at greater risk.

 By the time you reach 50 years of age, you are more likely to have one or more chronic health conditions.
 And even with a clean bill of health, your immune system can weaken over time.
-Ask your healthcare provider, "Why am I at greater risk if I get the flu?"
+Ask your doctor, "Why am I at greater risk if I get the flu?"